yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/configure-clusters.md

 ### Partition by region cluster

 You can scale geo-partitioned clusters horizontally and vertically.

 In addition, you can add new regions; these must be deployed in a VPC.
 New regions have the same fault tolerance as the primary cluster.

+For availability zone-level fault tolerant clusters, you must scale nodes in increments of 3.

 To scale a multi-region geo-partioned cluster: